supertetelman/deepops/README.md

 kubectl create configmap pxe-machines --from-file=config/machines.json -o yaml --dry-run | kubectl replace -f -
 ```

+At this point, if you have not already provisioned your DGX servers or added it to your kubernetes cluster you should [skip ahead](#4-DGX-compute-nodes) before continuing.

+Optionally, after provisioning your DGX servers you can delete the iso-loader deployment by running `kubectl delete deployments iso-loader`.

 #### __APT Repo:__

 Launch service.
 Runs on port `30000`: http://mgmt:30000